 According to Table No. 1 of the City Planning Scheme, a car park is an 'X' use (not permitted) in a Residential zone.
-Under Clause 26 of the Scheme however, 'X' uses may be approved by the Council if an advertising procedure is undertaken and written authority from the Minister for Planning is procedure.
-Minister for Planning is received.
+Under Clause 26 of the Scheme however, 'X' uses may be approved by the Council if an advertising procedure is undertaken and written authority from the Minister for Planning is received.